Swift Package · iOS · iPadOS · macOS · watchOS · tvOS · visionOS · CarPlay

 let icon = UIImage.SFSymbols.plusApp

-Add SFSymbolsKit through Swift Package Manager.
 No setup.
 No transitive dependencies.
-No maintenance burden.
-The next time you reach for UIImage(systemName:), reach for a typed property instead.
+The next time you reach for systemName:, reach for a typed property instead.

 dependencies: [